henwijames/henwijames/README.md

 # Henry James Ribano
 #### Front-End Web Developer

-Passionate 3rd-year web development student from Taal, Batangas.
+Passionate 3rd-year Bachelor's of Science in Information Technology Student from Taal, Batangas.
 Dedicated to crafting user-centric digital experiences with coding expertise and design flair.
 Constantly expanding skills and exploring new technologies, I'm on a journey to make a meaningful impact in the dynamic world of web development.
 Join me on this exciting adventure!

 ## Skills
 • 💻 HTML, CSS, JAVASCRIPT, PHP <br>